The crochet basketweave stitch is a solid, dense, and thick stitch with a beautiful woven texture.

 The way you do it is by changing the number of front and back post stitch repeats (vertical strands), and the number of rows (horizontal strands).

-To best way to understand this is by looking at the 4 examples below.
+To best way to understand this is by looking at the examples pictured below.

 All the samples in the picture above were crocheted using the basketweave stitch.
 However, you can immediately tell that they do look different!